Midnight in Paris: Cast

+Notes on the cast

 This is the second time McAdams and Wilson co-starred as a couple; they did so before in 2005's Wedding Crashers.
 In comparing the two roles, McAdams describes the one in Midnight in Paris as being far more antagonistic than the role in Wedding Crashers.
-Allen had high praises for her performance and that of co-star Marion Cotillard.
+Allen had high praise for her performance and that of co-star Marion Cotillard.
 Cotillard was cast as Wilson's other love interest, the charismatic Adriana.

 Carla Bruni, singer-songwriter and wife of former French president Nicolas Sarkozy, was recruited by Allen for a role as a museum guide.
 There were false reports that Allen re-filmed Bruni's scenes with Léa Seydoux, but Seydoux rebuffed these rumors revealing she had an entirely separate role in the film.
 Allen also shot down reports that a scene with Bruni required over 30 takes: "I am appalled.
 I read these things and I could not believe my eyes ...
 These are not exaggerations, but inventions from scratch.
 There is absolutely no truth."
 He continued to describe Bruni as "very professional" and insisted he was pleased with her scenes, stating that "every frame will appear in the film."

 Production

 Writing

 Allen employed a reverse approach in writing the screenplay for this film, by building the film's plot around a conceived movie title, 'Midnight in Paris'.
-The time-travel portions of Allen's storyline are evocative of the Paris of the 1920s described in Ernest Hemingway's 1964 posthumously published memoir A Moveable Feast, with Allen's characters interacting with the likes of Hemingway, Gertrude Stein, and F. Scott and Zelda Fitzgerald, and uses the phrase "a moveable feast" in two instances, with a copy of the book appearing in one scene.
+The time-travel portions of Allen's storyline are evocative of the Paris of the 1920s described in Ernest Hemingway's 1964 posthumously published memoir A Moveable Feast, with Allen's characters interacting with the likes of Hemingway, Gertrude Stein, and F. Scott and Zelda Fitzgerald, and using the phrase "a moveable feast" in two instances, with a copy of the book appearing in one scene.

 Allen originally wrote the character Gil as an East Coast intellectual, but he rethought it when he and casting director Juliet Taylor began considering Owen Wilson for the role.
-"I thought Owen would be charming and funny but my fear was that he was not so Eastern at all in his persona," says Allen.
-Allen realised that making Gil a Californian would actually make the character richer, so he rewrote the part and submitted it to Wilson, who readily agreed to do it.
+"I thought Owen would be charming and funny but my fear was that he was not so Eastern at all in his persona," says Allen, who realized that making Gil a Californian would actually make the character richer, so he rewrote the part and submitted it to Wilson, who readily agreed to do it.
 Allen describes him as "a natural actor".
 The set-up has certain plot points in common with the 1990s British sitcom Goodnight Sweetheart.